EVERYTHING YOU NEED TO KNOW

-METAL FAQs
+METAL FAQS

 Solid 14k gold is 58.3% gold and 41.7% alloyed metal.
 14k gold is solid gold and will not corrode or tarnish like plated or filled gold.